 The History of Mt Fuji

 The region around Mt Fuji has long been the inspiration for the works of many of Japan’s most celebrated writers, poets, and artists.
-Sweeping up from the Pacific to form a nearly perfect symmetrical cone 3,776 meters above the sea level, the elegantly shaped Fuji-san watches over Japan.
+Sweeping up from the Pacific to form a nearly perfect symmetrical cone 3,776 meters above sea level, the elegantly shaped Fuji-san watches over Japan.
 Mt.
 Fuji’s last eruption in 1707 covered Edo (now Tokyo) up to 100 kilometers away with ash.
 What is the history of this symbol of Japan?

 Highest Mountain in Japan